NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### Open Foreman's host dialog using "Hosts > Create Host"

-### On the Host tab name it "compute" and select to deploy on the Compute resource
+### On the Host tab name it "compute" and select to deploy on the Compute Resource

-For "Deploy on" use "host.localdomain (Libvirt)" instead of "Bare Metal" which will enable all the options of Compute resource libvirt like the virtual network configuration or virtual hardware.
+For "Deploy on" use "host.localdomain (Libvirt)" instead of "Bare Metal" which will enable all the options of Compute Resource libvirt like the virtual network configuration or virtual hardware.

 ### On the Virtual Machine tab change the Storage type to "QCOW2"

-And if required adjust the resources for the VM.
+And if required, adjust the resources for the VM.

 ### On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.

 ### On the Interface tab click edit to configure the interface, select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"

-No Mac address is required this time, but do not forget to change the Libvirt options "Network type" to "Virtual (NAT)" and "Network" to "foreman".
+No MAC address is required this time, but do not forget to change the Libvirt options "Network type" to "Virtual (NAT)" and "Network" to "foreman".

 Afterwards press "Submit" and Foreman will show the progress of virtual machine creation.
-Looking into "Virtual Machine Manager" will show you the virtual machine created with fqdn.
+Looking into "Virtual Machine Manager" will show you the virtual machine created with FQDN.

 !SLIDE smbullets small